Mobile Crusher R1100DS: Over half a million and still counting

 „I crush 80% asphalt with the Rockster crusher and have now reached about 4,000 operating hours.
 Because the bitumen in the asphalt becomes very sticky in the heat, I have to wash the cooler and the hydraulics after every third job.
 Of course, asphalt is generally a burden on the machine and the fine asphalt dust settles everywhere.
 But our impactor does not let us down.
 For the most part, customers want 0/22mm final product and for this size our compact crusher produces on average 140t of final material per hour with a feed size of 0/600 mm on average and a fuel consumption of well below 40l / h.
 I mean, these are reasonable values.“

-Ready for the Crushing Job in 11 Minutes
+Ready to crush in 11 Minutes

 Mario Dreier does not only transport his impact crusher with his truck, he is also operating the excavator.
 "From unloading the machine to the first bucket, it takes exactly 11 minutes.
 If I have to readjust the crushing gap, add 4 minutes more.
 If a customer wants several product sizes, I change the meshes in no time thanks to the lowerable main belt and the quick-change system.
 So you can really be fast and efficient at work.
 That’s what I really enjoy when working with the impactor R1100DS from Rockster.
 If, for example, an iron part gets stuck between the main belt and the magnetic separator, I just lower the main belt and it’s right there.
 This function is very useful," says the operator.